digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 Using these classes, the API enforces these rules:

 * The Storage API will prevent creating a 📁 Basic Container within an 📦 Archival Group outside of versioning the Archival Group as a whole.
-* The Storage API will prevent creating an 📦 Archival Group within an 📦 Archival Group (even though Fedora allows this)
+* The Storage API will prevent creating an 📦 Archival Group within an 📦 Archival Group (even though Fedora allows this).
+As an Archival group corresponds to an OCFL object, having hierarchical objects adds complexity.
+That modelling complexity should live in the systems that are using Fedora for Preservation, not in Fedora itself; if some larger-scale intellectual object is hierarchical, it can make more than one Archival Groups and therefore OCFL objects.
 * The Storage API will not allow direct creation of a 📄 Binary at all, they must come in as versioned updates of the whole Archival Group / OCFL object.
 * The Storage API assumes that the file and folder names have been normalised to a reduced character set, still to be defined, that is guaranteed safe for S3 as well as any common filesystem or HTTP request path.
 * This means that original file names, e.g., `my document.doc` (which contains a space), need to be recorded some other way.
-* It is the responsibility of client applications like Goobi, or the deposit service, or a custom EPrints migrator, to ensure that they have already normalised filenames, and take steps to record the original file name - typically in METS.
+* It is the responsibility of client applications like Goobi, or the deposit service, or a custom EPrints migrator, to ensure that they have already normalised filenames, and take steps to record the original file name - typically in METS - for example in the title attribute of file XML elements.
+See below for the suggestion that _optionally_ original file names can be recorded in Fedora in the `dc:title` property.

 ## Modelling